nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 *   **Raw Function Outputs:** Initially stores direct outputs from existing Cloud Functions to ensure backward compatibility and minimize immediate backend changes.
 For `assign_people_to_items`, the structure shown is the target detailed format.
 The current cloud function might output a more generic `Map`; the client application may need to adapt this, or the function will be updated later.
 *   **User-Centric:** All receipt data is linked to a specific user.
-*   **Metadata for Efficiency:** Includes essential metadata (`status`, `restaurant_name`, `people`) for list display, filtering, and search functionalities on the "Receipts" screen.
+*   **Metadata for Efficiency:** Includes essential metadata (`status`, `restaurant_name`, `people`, `tip`, `tax`) for list display, filtering, and search functionalities on the "Receipts" screen. **Tip and tax are required for completed receipts and default to 20% and 8.875% respectively if not set.**

 **Caching, Persistence, and Scalability:**

-This strategy is designed for both a responsive UI and scalable data management, avoiding hacky solutions by clearly defining when data is cached versus persisted:

-1.  **In-Modal Caching (Performance):** While a user is actively in the workflow modal, data (e.g., OCR results, user edits to items, assignments) is cached in memory.
+1.  **In-Modal Caching (Performance):** While a user is actively in the workflow modal, data (e.g., OCR results, user edits to items, assignments) is cached in memory using Provider.
 This allows for instant screen transitions and interactions within the modal without constant database reads/writes.
-This maintains the current workflow's performant caching.
-2.  **Auto-Save to Firestore (Data Integrity & Drafts):**
-    *   **After Cloud Function Calls:** Results from each Cloud Function (`parse_receipt`, `transcribe_audio`, `assign_people_to_items`) are immediately saved to the corresponding fields in the Firestore `receipt` document.
-    *   **After User Edits:** Any modifications made by the user within a step (e.g., editing item names/prices in Review, correcting transcriptions, changing assignments) are also saved to Firestore, updating the relevant fields (`parse_receipt`, `transcribe_audio`, `assign_people_to_items`, `split_manager_state`).
+No periodic auto-save is performed for performance.
-    *   **On Workflow Exit (Draft Creation):** If the user explicitly saves and exits the modal, or exits the app mid-workflow, the **current in-memory cached state of the entire workflow is persisted to Firestore**.
+2.  **Prompted Save on Exit (Draft Creation):** If the user explicitly saves and exits the modal, or exits the app mid-workflow, the current in-memory cached state of the entire workflow is persisted to Firestore.
+The user is prompted to save as draft or discard.
 The `metadata.status` is set to "draft".
 This ensures no data loss and allows the user to resume seamlessly.
-This is a critical step for scalability, as it prevents re-processing from scratch if a user returns to a draft.
+3.  **Draft Visibility and Editing:** Drafts are visible and editable from the Receipts screen.
+Editing a completed receipt reverts it to draft, with a user prompt if data may be overwritten.
+Only steps after upload are editable after completion; image cannot be changed.
-3.  **`receiptId` Consistency:** A consistent `receiptId` is used throughout the workflow (from initiation in the modal to all Firestore operations) to ensure updates are applied to the correct document.
+4.  **`receiptId` Consistency:** A consistent `receiptId` is used throughout the workflow (from initiation in the modal to all Firestore operations) to ensure updates are applied to the correct document.
-4.  **Scalability Benefits:**
+5.  **Scalability Benefits:**
     *   Reduces redundant AI function calls by saving intermediate results.
     *   Allows users to resume complex splits without starting over, improving user satisfaction.
     *   Firestore's scalability handles the storage of individual receipt documents efficiently.

 **Preserving User Edits:**

-The data model and persistence logic ensure all user modifications are saved:

-*   **Receipt Item Edits:** Changes to item names, prices, quantities in the Review screen update `parse_receipt`.
-*   **Transcription Edits:** Corrections to transcribed text update `transcribe_audio`.
-*   **Assignment Modifications:** Changes to people, item assignments, shared/unassigned items, and sharing proportions update `assign_people_to_items` and potentially `split_manager_state`.
-*   **Final Calculation Adjustments:** Modifications to tax, tip, etc., update `split_manager_state`.

-**Guidance for `functions/main.py` (Pydantic Models):**

-(This subsection remains largely the same as your previous version, detailing how Pydantic models should evolve, ensuring current functions are not broken while new structures are adopted for storage.)

-1.  **Existing Function Outputs:** Current Cloud Functions (e.g., `assign_people_to_items`) continue outputting their existing data structure.
-Pydantic models for *responses* of these specific functions should *not* change yet.
-2.  **Client-Side Handling (Flutter App):** The Flutter app will save data to Firestore (drafts or completed receipts) using the *new, detailed structure* for fields like `assign_people_to_items`.
-When reading, it expects this new structure.
-3.  **New/Updated Functions Reading from Firestore:** Any *new* Cloud Functions, or existing ones updated to process stored receipt documents, will need Pydantic models reflecting the *new, detailed structure* as stored by the app.
-4.  **Pydantic Models for New Structure (Conceptual):**
-    ```python
-    from typing import List, Dict, Any
-    from pydantic import BaseModel, Field

-    class ItemDetail(BaseModel):
-        name: str
-        quantity: int
-        price: float

-    class SharedItemDetail(BaseModel):
-        name: str
-        quantity: int
-        price: float
-        people: List[str]

-    class AssignPeopleToItems(BaseModel):
-        assignments: Dict[str, List[ItemDetail]] = Field(default_factory=dict)
-        shared_items: List[SharedItemDetail] = Field(default_factory=list)
-        unassigned_items: List[ItemDetail] = Field(default_factory=list)
-    ```
-This allows the Flutter app to use the richer data model in Firestore immediately, while Cloud Functions evolve.
+- Receipt item edits, transcription corrections, assignment modifications, and final calculation adjustments are all saved to Firestore on Save & Exit or when marking as completed.
+- **Summary view:** When the user reaches the summary view, the receipt is automatically marked as completed.
+Default tax is 8.875% and default tip is 20% if not set.

 ### 2.3.
 Efficient Image Handling

-To ensure fast loading and a smooth experience, especially on the "Receipts" list:

-1.  **Thumbnail Generation:** Generate a smaller thumbnail when the receipt image is first uploaded.
-Store it in Firebase Storage alongside the original.
-References to both are saved in the receipt document.
-2.  **Image Caching (Local):** Use Flutter's `cached_network_image` (or similar) for local caching of thumbnails.
-Pre-cache visible thumbnails in lists.
-Use a memory cache for recently viewed full receipts.
-3.  **Lazy Loading:** Load thumbnails on-demand when scrolling.
-Load full-resolution images only when viewing receipt details.
+- **Upload:** Image is uploaded in the first step and cannot be changed after upload.
+If the user wants to modify the upload, they must create a new receipt.
+- **Thumbnails:** Thumbnails are generated and cached for fast loading in the Receipts list.
+- **No Edit After Upload:** Only steps after upload are editable after completion.
+Editing a completed receipt reverts it to draft, with a user prompt if data may be overwritten.

 ## 3. Implementation Roadmap & Best Practices

-### 3.1.
-Guiding Coding Principles

-Development should adhere to best practices to ensure a high-quality, maintainable, and scalable application:

-*   **Non-Duplication (DRY - Don't Repeat Yourself):** Abstract common logic into reusable functions, services, and widgets.
-*   **Reusability:** Design components (UI and logic) to be adaptable for different contexts.
-For instance, the existing workflow screens should be reused within the new modal container with minimal changes.
-*   **Clean Code & Readability:** Write clear, concise, and well-documented code.
-Break down large code files and complex widgets into smaller, manageable units.
-*   **Modularity:** Structure the codebase into logical layers (UI, services, state management, models) to improve separation of concerns.
-*   **Testability:** Write code that is easy to test, including unit tests for logic and widget tests for UI components.
-*   **Scalability:** Design with future growth in mind, particularly for data handling and asynchronous operations.
-The described caching and persistence strategy is a core part of this.
-*   **No Hacky Solutions:** Avoid temporary fixes or workarounds that compromise code quality or long-term stability.

-### 3.2.
-Key Implementation Tasks

-1.  **Navigation & Core UI Shell:**
-    *   Implement the 2-item Bottom Navigation Bar (Receipts, Settings).
-    *   Create the main "Receipts" screen (list view, search/filter placeholders).
-    *   Add the global Floating Action Button for initiating the receipt workflow.
-2.  **Workflow Modal Implementation:**
-    *   Develop the modal container to host the existing 5 workflow screens.
-    *   Implement the step indicator navigation within the modal.
-    *   Ensure smooth transitions between steps, leveraging existing screen logic.
-    *   Implement "Save & Exit" (to draft) and "Cancel" functionalities.
-3.  **Firestore Persistence & Services:**
-    *   Develop service methods for creating, reading, updating, and deleting receipt documents in Firestore.
-    *   Implement the auto-save logic:
-        *   After each Cloud Function result is received by the client.
-        *   After user edits within each step of the workflow.
-        *   Crucially, on modal exit (saving the complete cached state as a draft if not completed).
-4.  **Receipt Management Features:**
-    *   Populate the "Receipts" screen list with data from Firestore (drafts and completed).
-    *   Implement receipt detail view.
-    *   Enable editing of "draft" receipts (re-opening the modal pre-filled with stored data).
-    *   Implement delete functionality for receipts.
-5.  **Image Handling:**
-    *   Integrate thumbnail generation (client-side or via a new lightweight function if necessary).
-    *   Implement image uploading to Firebase Storage (original and thumbnail).
-    *   Set up local image caching and lazy loading in the UI.
+- **Provider** is used for state management throughout the modal workflow.
+- **Firestore service class** handles all CRUD operations for receipts and drafts.
+- **No offline support** for now; the app relies on cloud functions for parsing and assignment.
+- **UI/UX** follows the existing theme and Material You guidelines.
+Modal workflow is full-page, not a popup, and is accessible only from the Receipts screen FAB.
+- **Testing:** Widget and unit tests will be scaffolded for modal navigation, Firestore service, and workflow logic.
+- **Code Cleanup:** As the refactor proceeds, opportunities for modularization and reduction of redundancy will be documented and implemented where safe.

 ## 4. Cloud Function Development and Deployment Strategy